Dr Sellappan Nirmala: Scientist Who Detected India’s First HIV Case

 Advertisment

-When Solomon suggested the topic to Nirmala, she was reluctant to take it up, but eventually gave in and began her research.
+Nirmala was initially reluctant to research HIV but eventually began her research at the behest of Dr Soloman.
 Meeting sex workers in Madras was not easy, so Nirmala visited hospitals and spoke to patients being treated for sexually transmitted diseases.
 These people helped her find names and an address where she could meet her subjects for blood samples: a place called a Vigilance Home, where sex workers and the destitute were taken by the authorities as punishment.

 It was a moment of shock.
-Nirmala and her husband were sworn to secrecy and asked to go home, while the pathologists returned to the remand home and collected fresh samples from the same women to be tested in the US.
+Nirmala was sworn to secrecy and asked to go home, while the pathologists returned to the remand home and collected fresh samples from the same women to be tested in the US.
 The results were the same.
 HIV was definitely in India.

 Advertisment

-Today in India, more than 2.1 million remain infected by this often fatal disease.
-Apart from being medically weak, HIV positive patients face social discrimination, avoided by others and even deprived of employment.
+Today in India, more than 2.5 million remain infected by this often fatal disease.
+Apart from being medically weak, HIV-positive patients face social discrimination, are avoided by others, and are even deprived of employment.
 While doctors, governments, and NGOs communicate and spread awareness that this is not a disease that can be transferred by touch, the belief still exists.

-Chennai women India Disease HIV Discovery Sellappan Nirmala
+Chennai Discovery Disease HIV India Sellappan Nirmala women